Daviidruiiiz/Daviidruiiiz/README.md

 ### Hi there 👋
 # About Me

-My name is [Daviid].
+My name is Daviid.
 I am a learning developer who have a little knowledge in multiple programming languages.

 Here are the programming languages I am familiar with: